Noahscratch493/ShortcutStore/README.md

 # ShortcutStore

-Welcome to **ShortcutStore**!
-A collection of premium shortcuts for iOS devices.
-All shortcuts are completely free and easy to install.
+Welcome to **ShortcutStore**, a collection of premium shortcuts for iOS devices.
+All shortcuts are free and easy to install.

 ### Features: